 Question: We are about to begin the process of filling out the VA Application Form for Aid and Attendance for our 83 year old mother.
 However, we now understand that the Veteran’s Administration recently changed some of the rules; for example, they have changed what they consider to be an “unreimbursed medical expense.”
-Can you please share with us any other substantive changes made by the VA that may impact families like ours who desperately need this additional money for our elderly parents?
+Can you please share with us any other substantive changes made by the VA that may impact families like ours who desperately need this additional money for our elderly parents (Look-Back Period) ?

 Answer: Changes that benefit all current beneficiaries in 2013 include a cost of living upward adjustment in the monthly rate paid on the VA Aid and Attendance Benefit.
 However, other changes are in the pipeline for prospective applicants for the VA Aid and Attendance Benefit.
 On June 7, 2012, the U.S. Senate Special Committee on Aging held a hearing regarding the VA’s Aid and Attendance program.
 The purpose of the hearing was to examine the extent to which the spirit of the program is fulfilled, namely to cover the long-term care costs for veterans of limited means and their spouses.
 Senators Richard Burr (R-NC) and Ron Wyden (D-OR) are introducing new legislation to limit the extent to which veterans of more substantial means are receiving the benefit.